kenballus/smtp-garden/images/courier/README.md

 ## Courier-MTA

 Courier MTA is highly modular.
 It has thorough documentation, but it is more reference than "how-to."
+- This image runs the SMTP server, not the MSA.
+See [courier-msa](../courier-msa)
 - Main config files are deployed to [/usr/lib/courier/etc](courierconf/)
 - Main reference https://www.courier-mta.org/courier.html
 - Provided in the repo: